Codesmith28/lazyAi/README.md

 ## Installation

-Install LazyAI using the to our releases page: [LazyAI Releases](https://github.com/Codesmith28/lazyAi/releases)
+Install LazyAI using the link to our releases page: [LazyAI Releases](https://github.com/Codesmith28/lazyAi/releases)

 ## Contributions